Hubs Programme

 Typically, a Hub has at least two full-size floodlit 3G pitches, as well as supporting facilities such as car parking, a café and changing rooms.

-A Hub may also include:
+A Hub could also include:

 - Grass pitches for football and other sports

-- Small-sided 3G FTP
+- Small-sided 3G Pitch

 - PlayZones - click here to find out more